All media can be used to help people learn. But before jumping straight into video production, consider audio.

 What is on-the-go learning?

 It is a specific kind of instructional design that applies learning and communication principles to teach and train with mobile devices.

 All forms of media have particular strengths and limitations.

 - Video can be very engaging, and people are already using places like YouTube to find quick instructions for various tasks.
 But to get something out of the video requires the learner to stare at a screen.

-- Images, from memes to infographics, can deliver quick reminders that can be shared in social media.
+- Images, from memes to infographics, can deliver quick reminders that can be shared on social media.
 But that also requires staring at a screen and potentially doom scrolling through social media posts.

-- Text is effective if the materials are written well, but those require more staring at a screen or carrying books and guides with them.
+- Text is compelling if the materials are written well, but those require more staring at a screen or carrying around books and guides.

 - Audio does not require screen time and can fit into busy schedules.